Differentiating Continuous Delivery from Continuous Deployment

-More than a decade ago, engineers and developers improved the software delivery process by introducing Continuous Integration.
+More than a decade ago, engineers and developers partially improved the software delivery process by introducing Continuous Integration.
 The CI framework formed the stepping stone for immutable infrastructure where developers could push code changes multiple times a day, thus triggering an automated build cycle that takes care of integration issues before the change reaches production.
 Normally after the code was built, it was ready to be deployed into standalone monolithic servers and mainframes.
-In this traditional environment, the deployment process was mostly manual and sometimes leveraged scripts.
-But with the release of modern platforms like Kubernetes, the traditional physical machine-based platforms became redundant.
-The script leveraged delivery processes failed to scale.
-The distributed topologies made the delivery process much more complex, and they met with a series of issues that are highlighted below:
+Unfortunately, within this traditional environment, the deployment process was mostly manual and sometimes required scripts.
+However, with the rise of modern platforms like Kubernetes, the traditional physical machine-based platforms became redundant.
+Also, the script-dependent delivery processes failed to scale.
+And distributed topologies made the delivery process even more complex, as they met with a series of challenges that are highlighted below:

-A manual process is highly prone to errors.
-When the organizations scale the process, they cannot keep up with business expansion.
-For example, a multinational company with developers located across the globe pushing codes will significantly constrain the delivery process and may eventually lead to a process breakdown.
+A manual process is highly prone to errors which, in turn, can increase costs.
+When organizations scale processes, they often fail to keep up with the business expansion.
+For example, a multinational company operating with a globally distributed workforce (developers) trying to push codes can significantly constrain the delivery process, and eventually, may lead to a process breakdown.

 2. Scripts are not scalable.